 Outside of his intellectual property practice, Mr. Musher is deeply committed to pro bono work within the Firm.
 After joining Weil, he became the Firm’s liaison for Clemency Project 2014, a nationwide initiative to identify non-violent offenders who are serving disproportionately large sentences, including life sentences, for low-level crimes when compared with current sentencing guidelines.
 One of his signature achievements came in 2016, when President Obama granted one of his team’s petitions and commuted the client’s life sentence after the client already had served 18 years in prison – a decision Mr. Musher had the privilege of communicating to the client.
 Today, Mr. Musher works with human trafficking survivors in order to help expunge criminal convictions that occurred while victims of trafficking.

-Mr. Musher earned his B.A. in Physics from Vanderbilt University with a focus on Astrophysics.
-After graduating, he spent a year conducting research in the school’s Department of Physics & Astronomy on dark matter clustering in the Universe.
+Mr. Musher earned his J.D., cum laude, from The George Washington University Law School, where he was a Dean’s Fellow, served as Notes Editor for the American Intellectual Property Law Association Quarterly Journal, and was a member of the Mock Trial Board.
+Mr. Musher earned his B.A. in physics from Vanderbilt University, with a focus on astrophysics.
+After graduating, he spent a year conducting research in the school’s Department of Physics & Astronomy on dark matter clustering in the universe.

 In 2013 and 2014, Mr. Musher’s articles on electronic discovery were selected for publication by the ITC Trial Lawyers Association.